wangziqi2013/wangziqi2013.github.io/_posts/2019-10-23-btm-hybrid.markdown

 the HTM and STM together under the same conflict domain.
 In the following paragraphs we briefly introduce all these three components.

+The hardware TM component, BTM, is similar to a best-effort HTM implemented in the L1 cache with lazy version management and eager conflict detection.
+Two extra bits, TR and TW, are added to the L1 tag array to indicate whether the cache line has been accessed by a transactional load or store instruction.
+Conflicts are detected via cache coherence in the same way as Intel TSX.
+No I/O, exceptions or interrupts are allowed during the execution of a transaction, which result in an immediate abort.
+On transactional conflicts, the hardware compares the age of the two conflicting transaction, and the younger one is aborted.